AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/AccGTrack.md

 c.
 Place the glider near the bottom of the track.
 Move it slowly as you approach the bottom photogate.
 Stop the glider at the exact location when the photogate's red light comes on.
 Record position on the scale, $s_0$.

 d.
+Determine and record position on the , $s_1$.
 Next, place the glider near the top of the track.
 Move it slowly as you approach the top photogate.
 Stop the glider at the exact location when the photogate's red light comes on.
-Record position on the scale, $s_1$.

 e.
 Before you take the recorded data in the next step, take some practice runs.
 Your subsequent data will be much improved by your training!
 Press record in **Capstone** to start the timer.